snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 spawned in the target group of our load balancer.
 Here we start to fill the green group initially.
 We also have to set the subnets, where the service spawns the tasks in.
 As the security group we use one with allowed ingress from port 80 to 443.
-The normal traffic from the load balancer comes form port 80, but we also need to be able to download the docker image from the ECR, which will be done via HTTPS.
+The normal traffic from the load balancer comes from port 80, but we also need to be able to download the docker image from the ECR, which will be done via HTTPS.
 We also need to assign a public IP to the task to be able to download the image.

 It is important to note, that we need to explicitly name a dependency to the aws_lb_listener.
 Because we apply anything simultaneously, the service would otherwise just wait for the target group to be finished.
 But then the creation of the ECS Service would give us an error, because the created target group isn't linked to a load balancer.
-That's why we need to explicitly wait for the listener to be created before we start the ECS Service.
+That's why we need to explicitly wait for the listener to be created before we start to create the ECS Service.

-At this point we have a fully working infrastructure to host our dockerized application, which can be scaled by just modify the cpu and memory attributes and a new _terraform apply_.
-We can also add an Autoscaling Policy to scale our task count with increasing incoming traffic automatically.
+At this point we have a fully working infrastructure to host our dockerized application, which can be scaled by modifying the cpu and memory attributes and a new _terraform apply_.
+We can also add an Autoscaling Policy to scale our task count automatically when the traffic increases.

-Now we get to the core of this post: The blue green deployment, which gives us almost zero downtime, while updating our application.

 # Part 4: The Deployment
 Now that the application is up and running, we need some sort of automatic